NoxxieNl/ptv-laravel/docs/importcheck.md

 }
 ````

 The callbacks that you register needs to except one parameter.
-The parameter will be filled with a model instance of `Imph_import_header` and so you have full access to it within your call back.
+The parameter will be filled with a model instance of `Imph_import_header` and so you have full access to it within your callback.

 ### Global callback